Skinner nets 2nd with 3:55 left, Hurricanes top Panthers 4-3

 SUNRISE, Fla.
+(AP) -- Jeff Skinner's scoring tear is no coincidence.
+Just ask his coach.

-(AP) -- Jeff Skinner scored two goals, including the game-winner with 3:55 left, to lead the Carolina Hurricanes over the Florida Panthers 4-3 on Tuesday night.
+The left wing had two goals, including the game-winner with 3:55 left, to lead the Carolina Hurricanes over the Florida Panthers 4-3 on Tuesday night.

+Skinner has an eight-game point streak, with five goals in his last three games, and leads the team with 28 goals and 51 points this season.

+''He's at the net; he's doing things right,'' Carolina coach Bill Peters said. ''He went at the net hard on the game-winner and got rewarded for it.''

 Sebastian Aho had a goal and an assist for Carolina, and Teuvo Teravainen also scored.
 Cam Ward stopped 33 shots.

+''It was a gutsy effort.
+At times it wasn't pretty, but every time they scored we were able to respond and counter with another goal to even it up,'' Ward said.

 Keith Yandle, Reilly Smith and Aleksander Barkov scored for the Panthers.
-Reto Berra made 21 saves in his first start since being recalled from the minors March 3.
 Jaromir Jagr added two assists and has 41 points this season.

-The Hurricanes went ahead 4-3 when Derek Ryan passed from behind the goal line to Skinner in front and he pushed the puck past Berra.
-Skinner has five goals in his last three games and leads the team with 28 goals and 51 points this season.
+Berra made 21 saves in his first start since being recalled from the minors March 3.
+His previous NHL start was on Dec.
+9, 2015, for the Colorado Avalanche in a 4-2 loss to Pittsburgh.

+''At the beginning, I was fighting the puck a little bit, but as the game went on I felt better,'' Berra said.

 The Panthers took a 3-2 lead on Yandle's goal 1:14 into the second.
 Yandle attempted a pass that deflected off several Hurricanes players and into the net.